300-Hour Kripalu Yoga Teacher Training

 The practice of breathwork awakens the life force and opens the door to profound meditation.
 Deepen your knowledge and gain mastery in teaching pranayama and explore the philosophy that gave birth to these techniques in a training designed to revitalize your physical and energetic bodies.

-Guiding Meditation for Transformational Yoga Teaching: Exploring the World Within
+Guiding Meditation for Transformational Yoga Teaching

 Yoga teaches us that the pursuit of inner stillness is actually enhanced by periods of physical activity.
 As you sink into meditation, asana becomes a tool to embody higher awareness.
 Meditation and Advanced Asana provides you with the support, practice, and guidance needed to bring all facets of your being into the single focus of samyama.

-Elective Modules (choose two)
+Elective Modules (Choose Two)

 Yoga has so much to offer those with unique needs.
 Learn how to make your classes more inclusive and safer for all types of students.
 Develop valuable skills for working one-on-one and to meet the needs of individuals in a group setting.